JMakim/cybersecurityUofTCopy/Class-B/10-Cryptography/2/activities/17_Digital_Signature_Activity/unsolved/readme.md

 3. Use GPG to determine which of the messages are not authentic and thus not from Captain Strickland.

 ---
- © 2020 Trilogy Education Services, a 2U, Inc. brand.
+ © 2022 edX Boot Camps LLC.
+Confidential and Proprietary.
 All Rights Reserved.